-The annual compensation in the table above reflects total compensation for the CEO and the four other NEOs disclosed each year, rather than compensation from 2011 to 2015 for the current NEOs who may not have been NEOs in prior years.
+The annual compensation in the table above reflects total compensation for the CEO and the four other NEOs disclosed each year, rather than compensation from 2012 to 2016 for the current NEOs who may not have been NEOs in prior years.

 The total compensation for Ron Hochstein, Mr. Cates' predecessor, is included in the above table.
-When Ron Hochstein, Mr. Cates' predecessor, became CEO in 2009, he did not immediately receive a pay increase despite the increased role and responsibility with that position.
-Rather, his base salary was adjusted over two years, with an increase of 20% in the first year and 9% in the second year, thereby bringing his base salary within the range of Denison's peers by 2011.
 In 2012, Mr. Hochstein volunteered to reduce his base salary by 13.9% as part of the Company's transition from a uranium producer to an exploration and development company.
-His salary remained at the same level throughout 2013, 2014 and the relevant portion of 2015, while his total compensation decreased largely due to the decrease in the overall size of Mr. Hochstein's bonus.
+His salary remained at the same level throughout 2013 and 2014, while his total compensation in those years decreased largely due to the decrease in the overall size of Mr. Hochstein's bonus.

-The total compensation of each of Mr. Cates and Mr. James Anderson, each of whom were formerly Chief Financial Officer of the Company, is included in "Other NEO Pay" from 2013 to 2015 and 2010 to 2012, respectively.
-Like Mr. Hochstein's salary, Mr. Anderson's base salary was similarly adjusted between 2009 and 2011 for the purposes of retention.
-Mr. Anderson's salary was increased approximately 22% over the course of those two years bringing him in line with his peers.
-This increase is reflected in the compensation trend above.
+The total compensation of each of Mr. Cates and Mr. James Anderson, each of whom were formerly Chief Financial Officer of the Company, is included in "Other NEO Pay" from 2013 to 2014 and 2012, respectively.
 Mr. Cates became CFO on January 1, 2013, at which time he was paid a base salary approximately CAD\$116,000 less than his predecessor.
-The Compensation Committee did not make any adjustment to Mr. Cates's base compensation in 2014, except for a minor cost of living increase of 1.1%.

-In connection with his promotion to President and CEO in 2015, the Compensation Committee approved a 33.9% increase in Mr. Cates' salary, increasing it to CAD\$250,000.
+The Compensation Committee did not make any adjustment to Mr. Cates's base compensation in 2014 and 2015 in his role as CFO, except for minor cost of living increases.
+In connection with his promotion to President and CEO in 2015, the Compensation Committee approved a 33.9% increase in Mr. Cates' salary, increasing it to CAD\$250,000 with a further increase to CAD\$270,000 for 2016.